trueos/trueos-docs/trueos-handbook/introducing.rst

 	    feature with a |trueos| guest.
 To share files between the host and a |trueos| guest, use an NFS share.

-Please see the `VirtualBox <https://www.virtualbox.org/>`_ website for additional information.
+Please see the `VirtualBox website <https://www.virtualbox.org/>`_ for additional information.
+The
-`VirtualBox Guest Additions <http://www.virtualbox.org/manual/ch04.html>`_ for more information about what is supported and how to use them.
+`VirtualBox Guest Additions <http://www.virtualbox.org/manual/ch04.html>`_ page has information about what is supported and how to use these additions.

 .. note:: The first time running VirtualBox on a |trueos| system, a background script automatically gives the user account that started